QubesOS/qubes-posts/2018-01-06-fedora-26-upgrade.md

     $ sudo qubes-dom0-update qubes-template-fedora-26-minimal

+Afterward, you must update the template with the following command (in the template):

+    $ sudo dnf update --best --allowerasing

 After upgrading to a Fedora 26 TemplateVM, please remember to set all qubes that were using the old template to use the new one.
 The instructions to do this can be found in the [upgrade instructions]